ULJ-Yale/qunex/README.md

 * All relevant dependencies should be inside `$TOOLS` folder.

 * The `mnap_environment.sh` script automatically sets assumptions for dependency paths.
-These can be changed.
-For more info on how to define specific MNAP dependencies paths run:
+These can be changed by the user.
+* For more info on how to define specific MNAP dependencies paths run:

 `mnap --envsetup`